GENIUS IN CHILDREN | ADVISOR TO HEADS | SPEAKING AND COACHING | BOOK TESTIMONIALS | RICK’S BLOG | ABOUT THE AUTHOR | CONTACT

 Session One: Come to understand the challenge you are facing, and design a tactic for testing our understanding.

 Session Two: Design strategy and tactics for addressing the challenge.

 Session Three: A) Problem solved?
 What did you do right?
 B) Not?
 Analyze what worked or didn’t and decide what should be done going forward.

 Rick Ackerly offers a variety of popular talks for parent and school groups as well as professional associations.
-Such talks include workshops for school leaders and speeches at a variety of conferences (Learning and the Brain, People of Color, Pacific Rim, National Association of Independent Schools, California Association of Independent Schools, the Coalition of Essential Schools, the Symposium on Students with Learning Disabilities, the National Association of Episcopal Schools, The Progressive Education Network, etc.).
+Such talks include workshops for school leaders and speeches at a variety of conferences (Learning and the Brain, People of Color, Pacific Rim, National Association of Independent Schools, California Association of Independent Schools, the Coalition of Essential Schools, the Symposium on Students with Learning Disabilities, the Association of Episcopal Schools, The Progressive Education Network, etc.).

 A popular workshop includes a professional development workshop for teachers during the day and a talk with parents in the evening.

 For more information about talks, presentations and speaking engagements please contact:

 FOR SCHOOL LEADERS